quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC does not provide an interface for exceptional handling of any stream.
-If a stream that is critical for an application is closed, the application can generate error messages on the application layer to inform the other end and/or the higher layer, which can eventually reset the QUIC connection.
+If a stream that is critical for an application is closed, the application can generate error messages on the application layer to inform the other end and/or the higher layer, which can eventually result in closure of the QUIC connection.

 Mapping of application data to streams is application-specific and described for HTTP/3 in {{QUIC-HTTP}}.
 There are a few general principles to apply when